 sudo postconf -e 'smtp_tls_security_level = may' sudo postconf -e 'smtpd_tls_security_level = may' sudo postconf -e 'smtpd_tls_auth_only = no' sudo postconf -e 'smtp_tls_note_starttls_offer = yes' sudo postconf -e 'smtpd_tls_key_file = /etc/ssl/private/smtpd.key' sudo postconf -e 'smtpd_tls_cert_file = /etc/ssl/certs/smtpd.crt' sudo postconf -e 'smtpd_tls_CAfile = /etc/ssl/certs/cacert.pem' sudo postconf -e 'smtpd_tls_loglevel = 1' sudo postconf -e 'smtpd_tls_received_header = yes' sudo postconf -e 'smtpd_tls_session_cache_timeout = 3600s' sudo postconf -e 'tls_random_source = dev:/dev/urandom' sudo postconf -e 'myhostname = server1.example.com' # remember to change this to yours

 Restart postfix.
-Now, you should be able to telnet into the SMTP server on port 25 and craft an e-mail using the known techniques.
+Now, you should be able to ssh into your server, then telnet into the SMTP server on port 25 and craft an e-mail using the known techniques.

 jeroen@REDACTED:~$ telnet localhost 25 Trying 127.0.0.1...
 Connected to localhost.
 Escape character is '^]'.
 220 dystopia ESMTP Postfix (Ubuntu) helo REDACTED 250 REDACTED MAIL FROM:firstname.lastname@example.org 250 2.1.0 Ok RCPT TO:email@example.com 250 2.1.5 Ok data 354 End data with .
 Subject: Your subject line From: Charles Michel <firstname.lastname@example.org> To: Target Name <email@example.com> Msg content here .
 250 2.0.0 Ok: queued as 823AB120424